roytrust/programming/git.md

 ### Tips
 * `git config -l --show-origin; git config --get remote.origin.url`
 * Config for win/linux: `git config --global core.filemode false; core.autocrlf input`
+* by default _git diff_ compares between working and the index file; _git diff_ can also show us the difference between the working directory and the last commit `git diff HEAD`, or between the index and the last commit `git diff --cached`.
+* A file is listed as "Changes to be committed", when is cached in the index file (_git add_).
+A file is marked "changed but not updated", if it isn’t reflected in the index.
 * Check remote repo: `git remote -v`
 * Branches: `git branch; git branch -a #list all; git branch --merge`
 * Against remote repo: diff origin/master